Samsung's next generation of flagship phones has been announced, with three different models in 2020.

 - Core Exynos/Snapdragon hardware and RAM

 The Galaxy S20 devices all have a similar overall design with metal core and glass front and back, sporting a punch hole camera in the display and minimal bezels.
-All the devices are believed to have this Infinity-O display, with curved edges.
+All the devices have this Infinity-O display, with curved edges.

-Samsung is also believed to be putting a 120Hz display in all these phones, although naturally, the sizes are all different.
-That 120Hz display will only run at 1080p however, rather than the full 1440p resolution, which will be 60Hz.
+Samsung has also put a 120Hz display in all these phones, although naturally, the sizes are all different.
+That 120Hz display only runs at 1080p however, rather than the full 1440p resolution, which is 60Hz.

 On the rear of all the devices is a pronounced camera bump - there's not even an attempt to blend in the cameras, they are designed to stand out on this generation of phones.

-It's also believed that all will have the same core hardware, either the Samsung Exynos 990 or the Qualcomm Snapdragon 865, depending on the region you buy it in.
-This should come with 12GB RAM as standard, but with the Ultra offering a step-up to 16GB.
+They all have the same core hardware too, either the Samsung Exynos 990 or the Qualcomm Snapdragon 865, depending on the region you buy it in.
+This comes with 12GB RAM as standard across all three devices, but the Ultra offers a step-up to 16GB.

 And that's about where the similarities end.